Foreclosure and Real Estate Owned Appraisal in Fairfax City County

-Properties that have reverted to the bank's possession and homes in foreclosure present unique appraisal problems.
+Homes that have gone back to the bank's possession and homes in foreclosure bring forth unique appraisal problems.

-For a property that has already reverted to REO, you most likely will want it off your hands as quickly as possible .
-However, you might want to know about and compare three values: as-is, as repaired, and "quick sale."
-These symbolize the worth of the house without any repairs done to it, with the work necessary to make the home marketable at full market value comparable with similar real estate in the area, and, somewhere in the middle, with minimal investment in repairs - selling the property quickly, seemingly to someone inclined to finish the job themselves.
-Again, we understand your urgency and the specific circumstances of a bank owned house, as well as the unique information you'll need -- competing listings, neighborhood trends, and so forth.
-You can rely on Bruce W. Reyle & Company Real Estate Appraisers and Consultants to handle the appraisal of your bank owned property with expertise and professionalism.
+You will be interested in a fast disposition if the home has reverted to REO.
+So you might want to know about and compare three values: as-is, as repaired, and "quick sale."
+These correspond to the worth of the house without any work done to it, with the repairs due to make the home marketable at full market value consistent with competing homes in the area, and, somewhere in the middle, with minimal investment in repairs - selling the property quickly, most likely to someone inclined to finish the job themselves.
+Again, we understand your time line and the unique situation of a Real Estate Owned property, in addition to the unique information you'll need -- competing listings, neighborhood trends, and so forth.
+You can count on Bruce W. Reyle & Company Real Estate Appraisers and Consultants to take on the task of your bank owned property professionally and efficiently.
 Contact us today.